 - From Alexander to Cleopatra: Greek Art of the Hellenistic Age.
 The Walters Art Gallery, Baltimore.
 1988-1989.

-Provenance Mrs. Wood, Brooklyn, New York; Henry Walters, Baltimore [date and mode of acquisition unknown]; Walters Art Museum, 1931, by bequest.
+Provenance Mrs. Wood, Brooklyn, New York, [date and mode of acquisition unknown]; Henry Walters, Baltimore [date and mode of acquisition unknown]; Walters Art Museum, 1931, by bequest.

 Credit Acquired by Henry Walters